Michigan Pheasant Hunting Initiative

 - St. Joseph County: Leidy Lake State Game Area

-- Van Buren County: Cornish State Game Area
+- Van Buren County: Cornish State Game Area (Closed to December hunting/No December pheasant releases)

 - In addition, there will be two more locations that will host a one-time special hunter recruitment event geared towards recruitment and retention of hunters: